bkcline/Credit_scoring_farmers/README.md

 # One Acre Fund predictive model

-Production-ready model generating probabilities that *groups* of farmers will default on their loans by the repayment deadline.
+Production-ready machine-learning model that generates probabilities for loan-default events for *groups* of farmers (i.e. the probability of group-level default by the repayment deadline).

 ## A note about SQL-R